DavidBajus/experimentos/Helm/Harbor.md

 trivy:

-  // enabled the flag to enable Trivy scanner
+  #enabled the flag to enable Trivy scanner

   enabled: false